General Constraints

 By default, variables names of entities in MotionView follow a certain convention.
 For example, all general constraint entities have a variable name starting with “gcon_”.
 This is the recommended convention to follow when building models in MotionView since it has many advantages in model editing and model manipulation.

-Once a general constraint entity has been added to the model, the properties of the constraint will be displayed in the Entity Editor.
+Once a general constraint is created, it is displayed in the Entity Editor.

 Edit General Constraints